gadenbuie/xaringanExtra/docs/panelset.md

 ```
 ````

-Note that when your code contains multiple expressions and outputs, you may also want to set the `results = "hold"` chunk option.
-Currently, knitr chunks default to `results = "markup"` and each code expression and output pair will generate a pair of tabs.
+When your code contains multiple expressions and outputs, you may also want to set the `results = "hold"` chunk option.
+Currently, knitr uses `results = "markup"` as the default, in which case each code expression and output pair will generate a pair of tabs.

 ```` markdown